AmazingCoder107856/supervised-ML-anomaly-detection-using-IoT-23-dataset-/README.md

-# Supervised ML - in IOT Network Traffic Analysis
+# Supervised ML for anomaly detection in IOT to enahnce network security
 This project aims to evaluate the effectiveness of supervised machine-learning-based anomaly detection techniques in distinguishing between benign and malicious network traffic in the IoT-23 dataset and to assess the robustness and scalability of different supervised anomaly detection methods in handling the dynamic and heterogeneous nature of IoT network environments.